 This site gathers, shares, and archives stories from Utah residents about reading and not reading.
 Stories are anonymous, but publicly viewable and accessible to those who visit the site.

-Allyson Mower and Elyse Stoedter are overseeing this project as site editors.
-Both work as full-time employees of the University of Utah Marriott Library.
-Allyson Mower is Associate Librarian.
-Elyse Stoedter is Acquisitions Assistant.
-Allyson and Elyse oversee reading clubs at Marriott Library and love talking to Utah residents about reading and hearing their stories about favorite (and hated) books.
+Allyson Mower oversees the project as site editor.
+Elyse Stoedter, former employee of Marriott Library, helped develop it.
+Allyson is Associate Librarian and Head of Scholarly Communication & Copyright at the University of Utah Marriott Library.
+She hosts two reading clubs at Marriott Library along with colleagues Rose-Marie Walton, Mary Ann James, and Rachel Blume.
+We love talking to Utah residents about reading and hearing their stories about favorite (and hated) books.

 Contribute Your Story to the Archive